Nasal Allergy Trigger: Cockroaches

 The first thing you need to do is reduce your contact with cockroaches.
 That means making changes around your house.

-- Seal all food in jars or plastic containers.
-If cockroaches don't find anything to eat, they may go somewhere else.
+Seal all food in jars or plastic containers.
+If cockroaches don't find anything to eat, they may go elsewhere.

 Medical treatments will help as well.

-- Over-the-counter or prescription allergy medication will control symptoms.
-If you have asthma, follow your doctor's instructions about medicines.
+Over-the-counter or prescription allergy medication will control symptoms.
+If you have asthma, follow your doctor's instructions.

-- Allergy shots can help ease your allergy symptoms.
+Allergy shots can help ease your symptoms.
 You'll get a series of shots over several years.